Press releases

 In addition, IFAW works to promote innovative, nature-based climate solutions and recognises the pivotal role marine mammals play in the fight to mitigate climate change.
 Learn more about the marine conservation work we do around the world.

 IFAW also has a dedicated Marine Mammal Rescue team that responds to dolphin strandings on the ground.
 In October 2023, we deployed to Lake Tefé, Brazil, to help train local teams in the rescue and rehabilitation of river dolphins.
-In December 2023, we rescued and released two Risso’s dolphins on Cape Cod, Massachusetts.
+In 2024 alone, we responded to 342 live dolphin strandings in Cape Cod, Massachusetts.

 Our Dolphin Rescue Center, opened in 2023, is a first-of-its-kind facility where we can rehabilitate stranded dolphins.
-IFAW has pioneered dolphin stranding response.
-We’ve changed what’s possible for stranded dolphins’ survivability in the past, and we’re here to do it again.
+IFAW has pioneered a world-class dolphin stranding response programme.
+We’ve changed survival odds for stranded dolphins and we continue to work around the world, doing all we can to protect dolphin species in the face of climate change and other threats.

 Unfortunately, the browser you use is outdated and does not allow you to display the site correctly.
 Please install any of the modern browsers, for example: